 - Enrollment and exam fees

-- Free public transport "BVG Semesterticket" (for Berlin zones ABC, including free bicycle transport)
+- Free public transport "BVG Semesterticket" for Berlin zones ABC, including free bicycle transport; (with the purchase of an additional ticket you will receive a VBB-wide valid ticket)

 - Technical consumables, lecture notes and copies